Paul Walker: 2004-2008: Starring in low budget films

+2009-2013: Return to the Fast & Furious franchise and producer debut

 Despite initial reluctance, Walker reprised his role as Brian O'Conner after six years, in Fast & Furious (2009).
 The film became the highest-grossing film in the franchise up until that point.
-He then reprised his role in the fifth and sixth installments of the franchise, which were commercially successful, while his performances were praised.
+He then reprised his role in the fifth (2011) and sixth (2013) installments of the franchise, which were commercially successful, while his performances were praised.
+Walker also reprised his role in an episode in the talk-show Conan, which was released on May 9, 2013.
 Walker was nominated for Choice Movie Actor – Action at the 2011 Teen Choice Awards for the former, and nominated for Choice Movie: Chemistry (with Diesel and Dwayne Johnson) and won his second MTV Movie Award for Best On-Screen Duo with Diesel for the latter.
 Walker also starred in the heist film Takers (2010), and returned to modeling in 2011, appearing as the face of fragrance brand Cool Water.
 In 2012, he founded the film production company Laguna Ridge Pictures, which signed a first-look deal with Fast & Furious distributor Universal Pictures.
+In 2013, Walker made his debut as an executive producer with the thriller film Vehicle 19 and went on to produce the crime comedy film Pawn Shop Chronicles.